JujuAdams/Bento/docs/0.1/Building-From-BentoScript.md

 - BentoScript is sandboxed.
 To access anything in your project (functions, objects, sprites, sounds, etc.) you'll need to explicitly whitelist it.

 - Variables are weakly typed.
-Variables can be numbers, strings, arrays, structs, or functions.
+Variables can be booleans, numbers, strings, arrays, structs, functions, or undefined.
 Struct/array literals are supported.

 - There are no methods, only simple functions.
 Every function is called in the current scope.